neurobin/grubfix/README.md

  Please choose the device where your system is installed.
  A star (*) sign after the device id means it's bootable
- It is not necessary for a system partition to be bootable Be carefule.
+ It is not necessary for a system partition to be bootable Be careful.
 We need the device id where the filesystem
  resides, not where it is booted from.
 **********************************************************